crossphd/grammable/README.md

 #### Grammable was written in Ruby on Rails framework.

 Grammable is an Instagram clone app that lets users share photos with their friends and comment on those photos.
-Sign up [here](https://gramble-cr.herokuapp.com/) and start sharing your photos now!
+Check it out [here](https://gramble-cr.herokuapp.com/) and start sharing your photos now!

 ### Features: